The best snorkeling in Dominica

 When planning your visit, make sure to allow enough time to explore the island.
 Dominica has a diverse landscape, with ample opportunity for outdoor adventures.
 When you’re not snorkeling, you can enjoy activities such as scuba diving, whale watching, hiking through tropical rainforests, canyoneering, swimming under waterfalls, and exploring hot springs.

-If you’re visiting on a cruise ship and want to see as much as possible in a single day, there are guided tours from Roseau that combine snorkeling at Champagne Reef with some of the island’s other main attractions, such as Trafalgar Falls and Titou Gorge.
+If you’re visiting on a cruise ship and want to see as much as possible in a single day, there are guided tours (see our suggested tours below) from Roseau that combine snorkeling at Champagne Reef with some of the island’s other main attractions, such as Trafalgar Falls and Titou Gorge.

 What to bring on a snorkeling trip